ruanxiang/mr_saliency/README.md

  If you find any bug, feel free to report it on github or just throw me an email.

- **Please Note** This program is released under GPL2.0, however, manifold ranking algorithm itself have been patented by OMRON co., Japan, my employer, so please don't use it in any commercial product.
+ **Please Note** This program is released under GPL2.0, however, manifold ranking algorithm itself have been patented by OMRON co., Japan, my previous employer, so please don't use it in any commercial product.

 # Other Resources #